9 User Onboarding Best Practices for 2026

 Why It Works

-For example, a project management tool might first guide a user to create a task.
-Only after they have successfully created several tasks would it introduce features like setting due dates, and later, assigning those tasks to team members.
+A project management tool might first guide a user to create a task.
+Only after they create a few tasks would it introduce due dates, and later, assigning to teammates.
+Each step earns the right to show the next one.

 Implementation Tips